-With elective modules, coursework and your choice of company for your practical semester, you can shape your studies individually and develop your own profile of expertise.
+With elective modules, coursework and their choice of company for the practical semester, students can shape their studies individually and develop their own profile of expertise.

 INTEGRATED SEMESTER IN A FOREIGN COUNTRY

-The integrated semester in a foreign country will enhance your international profile as well as helping you develop your social skills.
+An integrated semester in a foreign country helps students enhance their international profile as well as developing their social skills.

 Energy Information Management graduates are highly sought-after on the international jobs market.
 The career opportunities for graduates of this degree program are excellent; the choice of sectors and job opportunities are extremely diverse.